Which Social Media Platform is Best for My Business?

 What are your marketing goals?

 The first step in creating a social media marketing plan is to define your goals and what exactly you want to achieve.
 By narrowing down your focus, you will be able to figure out which social media platforms will be best to achieve your goals, as well as what kind of content you will need to create.
 Here are some questions to consider:

 - Do you want to improve lines of communication between your business and your customers?

-- Do you want to learn more about the buying habits, needs and wants of your existing client base?
+- Are you interested in learning more about the buying habits, needs and wants of your existing client base?

-- Do you want to reach out to a new audience to increase your brand exposure?
+- Would you like to reach out to a new audience to increase your brand exposure?

 - Do you want to drive traffic to your website?

 - Are you launching a new product or service that you want people to know about?